-- 1. Assess/verbally confirm patient's swallow, sufficiently orientation to proceed, no N/V, maintained NPO/clear liquids only after midnight. - 2.
+- 1. Assess/verbally confirm patient's swallow, no N/V, maintained NPO/clear liquids only after midnight, and that they are oriented sufficiently and sure they want to proceed. - 2.
 Instruct the patient and family on what to expect during the procedure (see above)

-3. Prepare medications: pour 2 oz clear filtered apple juice into the medication bottle.
-Cap, shake, and bring to the bedside along with a cup and straw if needed.
+- 3. Prepare the medications: don gloves and put down a barrier.
+Pour 2 oz clear filtered apple juice into the medication bottle.
+Recap the bottle and shake vigorously until all the medication is visually incorporated into the suspension. - 4.
+Bring the capped bottle to the bedside with a cup (and straw if needed).